 The University of Hawaii has done a lot of research on Natural Farming ferments.
 Here's a link to their pdf on Lactic Acid Bacteria brew.

 Fermented plant juice (FPJ) is a growth enhancer.
 It uses fresh, actively growing plants from your own area and concentrates them.
 So you get the nutrients and hormones that produce strong plants in your conditions.
 We usually use weeds for this, as they are so vigorous and well-adapted.

 Again, the University of Hawaii has a pdf with the recipe and uses.

 Garden vegetables belong to families of related plants.
 These families tend to share pests and diseases.

-Moving each crop family from year to year helps give them a good start without last year's pests waiting for the new seedlings, or diseases waiting in the soil.
+You don't want last year's pests lying in wait for the new seedlings, or diseases in the soil around your seeds.
+Moving each crop family to a new spot from last year helps give them a good start.
 For best insurance against bad diseases like soil-borne wilt, allow 4 years before the same family returns to the same place.

 Pests and disease spores overwinter in the soil and on crop residues.
 You can address soil-borne problems with rotation.
 Get rid of diseases or pests lodged in crop stems, leaves, and other residue by hot-composting all crop residues if the fall.